BhaviPatel4826/BhaviPatel4826/README.md

- Hi there 👋, I'm Bhavi Patel
+ Hi there 👋, I'm Bhavi Patel.

- 😄 Pronouns: She/her

 I am a recent computer science graduate with a strong passion for software development and a desire to contribute to innovative projects.
 During my studies, I gained a solid foundation in computer science principles, programming languages, and software development methodologies.
 I am eager to apply my knowledge and skills in a professional setting where I can grow as a software engineer and make meaningful contributions to cutting-edge technologies.

+ 😄 Pronouns: She/her

 Skills:
 Languages: JavaScript, Python, C++, GoLang, Lisp
 Web Technologies: HTML, CSS, React, Node.js